 Experimenting with new camera equipment is always fun.
 It’s an opportunity to get out of your comfort zone and improve your photography style.

-If you have photographer friends with cameras that are different to yours, borrow them!
+If you have photographer friends with cameras that are different from yours, borrow them!
 The camera doesn’t have to be advanced as yours.
 The point is for you to do something you’re not used to.
 This is likely to refresh your creativity in many ways.

 If you want something fancier, rent professional camera equipment.
 Renting is significantly cheaper than investing.
 If you’re on a budget, this is your next best option.